stamo/jsApps2020Workshop/README.md

      - Transpile code
      - Using plugins to add special transpilers /*dotall-regex*/

 This application is using [Google Firebase](https://firebase.google.com/) as backend.
-To build and run the application you have to add **.secret** file to the root of the project.
+To build and run the application you have to add **.secrets** file to the root of the project.
 This file must export an object with firebase settings.

-**.secret** content:
+**.secrets** content:

 ```JavaScript
 export default {